swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 ## Motivation

-With distributed actor-isolation checking laid out in [SE-0336: Distributed Actor Isolation](https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md), we took the first step towards enabling remote calls being made by invoking `distributed func` declarations on distributed actors.
+With distributed actor-isolation checking laid out in [SE-0336: Distributed Actor Isolation][isolation], we took the first step towards enabling remote calls being made by invoking `distributed func` declarations on distributed actors.
 The isolation model and serialization requirement checks in that proposal outline how we can guarantee the soundness of such distributed actor model at compile time.

 Distributed actors enable developers to build their applications and systems using the concept of actors that may be "local" or "remote", and communicate with them regardless of their location.
 Our goal is to set developers free from having to re-invent ad-hoc approaches to networking, serialization and error handling every time they need to embrace distributed computing.